heniam/Cloud-Development/Serverless/README.md

 ![FaaS](./img/faas.png)

+* we can directly configure Memory and Timeout for an AWS Lambda function.

 ### Lambda function vs AWS Lambda
 *  AWS Lambda - is a computing service that runs code in response to events from Amazon Web Services.